What are the different types of phrasal verb?

 But how can we know whether a phrasal verb is transitive or separable or not?
 The key here is to try to determine whether you’re dealing with a preposition or an adverbial particle.
 This can be difficult because both may often look and be spelled the same.
 However, the following rules may assist you here:

 Even after understanding these four concepts about phrasal verb identification and use, it may still be difficult to apply this to your speech and writing.
-To assist you in this area, Lesson 3 provides charts for the most common phrasal verbs and informs you of their meanings and whether the constructions are transitive or separable.
+To assist you in this area, Chapter 3 provides charts for the most common phrasal verbs and informs you of their meanings and whether the constructions are transitive or separable.